agencewonderful/wonderwp/documentation/03_Working_with_the_plugin/02_Manager.md

 ### Proposal
 - Using composer
-- Composer works with composer.json objects, that are parsed when running composer install|update
+- Composer works with composer.json objects, that are parsed when running composer install / update
 - Then it creates an autoloader file dynamically under vendor/autoload.php.

 #### Proposed solution 1: